Yangon (3 nights) – Mandalay (2 nights) – Yandabo village Irrawaddy river (1 night) – Bagan (4 nights) – Inle lake (4 nights)

-Pick up from your hotel from where you start your tour with a visit to the Nyaung U market, the largest market in the Bagan region which will give us a glimpse into local life.
+Pick up from your hotel from where you start your private tour with a visit to the Nyaung U market, the largest market in the Bagan region which will give you a glimpse into local life.

 Continue with visits to a diverse selection of the most important pagodas and temples in Bagan.
 These include the Shwezigon Pagoda, a huge gilded temple built by King Anawrahta in the early 11th century and Gubyaukgyi (Wetkyi-Inn), a 13th century temple with exquisite murals of the ‘Jataka Tales’ (scenes from the life of the Buddha).
 Continue to the eminent Ananda Temple; one of the finest and largest pagodas, with a 51-metre (170-foot) shimmering gold tip plus four huge standing-Buddha images and numerous seated figures arranged around the interior gallery.

 After lunch, visit a lacquer craftsman’s workshop in nearby Myingaba village.
 Sightseeing continues with visits to Manuha Temple, built in Mon style in 1059; Nanpaya Temple, a unique sandstone monument that is said to have been the palace of King Manuha; and Gubyaukgyi (Myingaba) under the protection of UNESCO because of its ancient mural paintings.